Opentrons/otone_backend/README.md

-# backend
+# otone_backend
-development repo for OT.One backend
+release repo for OT.One otone_backend